IT

 FD Calculator Frequently Asked Questions

-How is FD interest taxed?
+How is TDS deducted on FD interest?

 What happens if I break my FD before maturity?